iits-consulting/otc-terraform-template/README.md

 During this Workshop/Blueprint you will learn the basics about proper automation of infrastructere and how to bootstrap ArgoCD.
 A similar Approach also applies to FluxCD.

+If you want to use this setup without attending our workshop please do first the following step

 Here is what we want to achieve:

 ![big-picture.png](documentation%2Fbig-picture.png)

 ![admin-dashboard.png](documentation%2Fadmin-dashboard.png)